 Fix Network Driver Issues

-Again outdated network adapters driver may also cause some problems including no internet on connected WiFi.
+Again outdated network adapters drivers may also cause some problems including no internet on connected WiFi.
 Since you’re still having an issue, you should check for driver updates.

 Reinstall network driver:

-- Press Window key + R keys type “devmgmt.msc” click ok
+- Press the Window key + R keys type “devmgmt.msc” click ok

 - This will open “Device Manager, Here you need to expand Network adapters,